Adding foods to your baby's bottle can:

 Do not give your baby tea.
 Tea will reduce your baby’s iron intake.

 From about 6 months, plan to gradually introduce a cup or free-flow beaker for drinks.

-If you are using a bottle, aim to replace all bottles with a cup or free-flow beaker by the time your baby is about 1 year old.
+Aim to replace all bottles (if using) with a cup or free-flow beaker by the time your baby is about 1 year old.